Étude Op. 10, No. 5 (Chopin)

 Étude Op.
 10, No. 5 in G♭ major is a study for solo piano composed by Frédéric Chopin in 1830.
 It was first published in 1833 in France, Germany, and England as the fifth piece of his Études Op.
-10. This work is characterized by the rapid triplet figuration played by the right hand exclusively on black keys, except for one note, a F natural in measure 66.
-This melodic figuration is accompanied by the left hand in staccato chords and octaves.
+10. The work is characterized by the rapid triplet figuration played by the right hand exclusively on black keys, except for one note, an F natural in measure 66.
+This melodic figuration is accompanied by the left hand with staccato chords and octaves.

 Significance

-The so-called "Black Key Étude" is one of the composer's most popular.
+The so-called "Black Key Étude" is one of the composer's most popular works.
 It has been a repertoire piece of pianists since Chopin's time and has inspired numerous exercises, arrangements and paraphrases.
 Chopin himself did not believe the study to be his most interesting one, and in a letter to his pianist friend and musical executor Julian Fontana he comments on Clara Wieck’s performance:

 Hans von Bülow (1830–1894) spoke rather disdainfully of Op.
 10, No. 5 as a "Damen-Salon Etüde" ("ladies' salon étude").